wp-plugins/slider-wd/readme.txt

 ### Perform a new installation

-After downloading the ZIP file,
+After downloading the ZIP file of the slider plugin,

 1. Log in to the administrator panel.
 1. Go to Plugins Add > New > Upload.